Visit the institution website for COVID‑19 updates

 Months of entry

 This successful one year training programme is designed to support the professional development of special educational needs coordinators (SENCOS).
 Gain 60 credits at masters level and join the hundreds of SENCOs in the South West Consortium who have already gained the award.
-Discover how you can get involved and make a positive impact on practice, and the achievements of schools and their pupils.

 - Gain experience working with a tutor allocated to you, offering extensive expertise, knowledge and experience and high quality local personal tuition.